arielgee/Sage-Like/.misc/tasks.md

 	* and but not for: https://ghisler.ch/board/app.php/feed/forum/3    (ATOM)
 * change 'Open all in tabs' to 'Open all unread in tabs'
 * discoveryView on 'http://megafon-news.co.il/asys/archives/299005' gets scroll bars. title (feedTitle) is too long
-* in discovery look for links <a> with the name feed or syndication or syndicate - need to remove duplicates becouse <a>'s href are same?
+* in discovery look for links <a> with the name feed or syndication or syndicate - need to remove duplicates because <a>'s href are same?
 * 'Aggressive Discovery' checkbox in the discoveryView to also look at <a> elements
 * discoveryView; small text in the bottom status bar is cutting the bottom part of the letters y & g
 * event delegating the discoveryView